csc-ucf/alembic-kit/about.md

 {% include figure.html image="https://raw.githubusercontent.com/csc-ucf/alembic-kit/master/assets/people/Laila_Johnston.jpg" caption="Laila Johnston" %}

 <p>Laila Johnston is a Senior at UCF, majoring in Mathematics and minoring in Computer Science and Philosophy.
-Currently she is researching visual working memory in Dr. Sam Gershman’s Computational Cognitive Neuroscience Lab.
-She is interested in investigating the fundamentals of cognitive science using category theory and topology.
+Currently she is working on creating probabilistic language of thought models in Dr. Josh Tenenbaum’s CoCoSci Lab at MIT.
+She is interested in investigating the fundamentals of cognitive science using abstract math.
 She wishes to pursue a Ph.D. in Computational Cognitive Science.</p>